Anu1965/Getting-and-Cleaning-Data-Course-Project-run_analysis.R/README.md

 # Getting-and-Cleaning-Data-Course-Project-run_analysis.R
-This is the submission for Coursera-Getting-and-Cleaning-Data-Course-Project/run_analysis.R run_analysis.R should (hopefully) do the following:
+This is the submission for Coursera-Getting-and-Cleaning-Data-Course-Project/run_analysis.R run_analysis.R should do the following:

 1) Merge the training and the test sets to create one data set.